Deanuxd/feedback-bot/README.md

 # Feedback Summarizer Bot

-A Discord bot prototype that helps moderators and developers summarize feedback threads using an LLM (OpenAI by default).
+A Discord bot prototype that helps moderators and developers summarize feedback threads using AI (provider-agnostic).

 ---